gStarhigh/pro3/README.md

 - I want to be able to set my total budget.
 - I want to be able to choose the month for my budget.
 - I want to be able to add multiple expenses.
+- I want to be able to categorize the expenses.
 - I want to be able to see my finished budget.
 - I want to be able to delete data from my budget.
 - I want to be able to delete my account, should I desire.